guidorice/devblog/src/pages/points-within-polygons/index.md

 into buckets aka bins.
 This is commonly seen as a [Choropleth Map](https://doc.arcgis.com/en/insights/create/choropleth-maps.htm).

 Stuart Lynn (@stuartlynn) co-incidentally [is working on a similar project using Rust and WASM](https://github.com/stuartlynn/wasm_geo_agg).
 It takes points as CSV and aggregates them into GeoJson polygons.
-It has a nice UI visualization, and he used the [rstar](https://crates.io/crates/rstar) crate for an r*-tree spatial index.

-I hope to learn from @stuartlynn's code and see if the `rstar` create can be used in my function and then see how it effects the benchmarks.
+It has a cool user interface/demo, and he used the [rstar](https://crates.io/crates/rstar) crate for an r*-tree spatial index.
+I hope to learn from @stuartlynn's code and see if the `rstar` crate can be used in my function and then see how it effects the benchmarks.

 ## Thanks